wkumari/draft-wkumari-dnsop-extended-error/README.md

    (RCODEs) also contain no authentication and can be just as easily manipulated.

+   By design, EDE potentially exposes additional information DNS resolution processes that may leak information.
+An example of this is the Prohibited EDE code (18), which may leak the contents of a network's blacklist.

 7. Acknowledgements

    The authors wish to thank Joe Abley, Mark Andrews, Tim April,